d4weed/gfw-article/blog.md

 We dropped all hope of using canvas 2D, and went with a shiny new WebGL implementation instead.

 WebGL is tapping into the raw power of Graphic Processing Units (GPUs).
 Things a GPU is good at.
 Heating up the room.
 Drawing a million times the same thing, insanely fast.
 Sounds like it could work for us.
-We want to draw heatmap brushes to represent fishing vessels, a lot of times (they are almost the same, but size, opacity and tint vary, so we might have to be a bit smart about this).
+We want to draw heatmap brushes to represent fishing vessels, a lot of times (they are almost the same, but size, opacity and tint will vary, so we might have to be a bit smart about this).

 In terms of programming, WebGL is a wildly different beast than canvas 2D.
 It allows your puny JS code to talk to your GPU through OpenGL Shading Language (GLSL), a language similar to C or C++.
 GLSL is very, very terse, difficult to debug, and hard to maintain. _[whispered, sobbing voice] I'm afraid of GLSL.
 Can I go home now ?_.